INAETICS/Drones-Simulator/README.md

 - The code is located in `implementation/`
 - The compiled docker images are located in `docker_images/`
 - Static files which should not be changed are located in `static/`
-- The visualization is locaed in `visualiztion/`
+- The visualization is located in `visualiztion/`

 # Test
 To test the entire codebase, first start a instance of etcd & RabbitMQ on localhost.
 Default installations work.
 For etcd you should be able to connect without any credentials.
 For RabbitMQ the connection will be made with `guest\guest`.